andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 Sufficiently geared up, we hit the trail.
 The first half mile of the hike takes us up a mild grade to the top of a bluff overlooking the *Sognefjord*.
 If this was the extent of the hike I'd be thrilled.
-Even from this lower station affords some of the most stunning views I've ever seen in my life.
+From even this lower station I'm afforded what is almost certainly the most stunning view I've ever seen in my life.

 We couldn't possibly be going *all the way up there*.
 It looks an insurmountable